City Island (Pennsylvania): Layout and attractions

+The Walnut Street Bridge (Harrisburg, Pennsylvania), know as "The People's Bridge", crosses the center of the island, once connecting the east and west shores of the Susquehanna, until ice floes damaged three spans on the western side of the bridge in 1996.
 The Market Street Bridge spans across the southern area of the island, under which are the parking areas.
 Most of the attractions are on the northern area of the island, where roads wind around the island.

 The island is the site of FNB Field, the home of the Harrisburg Senators minor baseball team, and the former home of Penn FC, a professional soccer team.
 It also features the Skyline Sports Complex, which is the home of the Central Penn Piranha, a semi-professional football team which belongs to the North American Football League.
 The complex is open year-round to the public, and provides a multi-purpose sports field, sand volleyball courts, and a fitness center.